 What are the risks of taking calcium supplements?

 A total of 98 participants used calcium supplements while 602 did not.
-It’s unclear how long the participants took the supplements and their daily dose.
-However, researchers noted that at the time of this study Sweden’s average recommended daily dose of calcium supplement is listed as 1,000 mg.
+It’s unclear how long the participants took the supplements and what their daily dose was.
+However, researchers noted that at the time of this study Sweden’s average recommended daily dose of calcium supplements was listed as 1,000 milligrams.

-Previous research has pointed out another potential risk of taking calcium supplements, which is heart disease.
+Previous research has pointed out heart disease as another potential risk of taking calcium supplements.
 While it’s a key mineral for strengthening bones to avoid fractures and falls, consult with your doctor first to see if a calcium supplement would be the right fit for you.

 How much calcium do I need daily?

-The National Institutes of Health recommends that women over 50 take 1,200 mg. of calcium a day.
-Calcium supplements usually offer between 200 and 600 mg. of the mineral per tablet.
+The National Institutes of Health recommends that women over 50 take 1,200 milligrams of calcium a day.
+Calcium supplements usually offer between 200 and 600 milligrams of the mineral per tablet.
 It’s a good idea to take one pill twice a day instead of both at once to ensure that your body properly absorbs each one.

-Keeping these things in mind, you’ll be able to decide whether your body would greatly benefit from regularly taking calcium supplements!
+Keeping these things in mind, you’ll be able to decide whether your body would benefit from regularly taking calcium supplements.